Frequently-Asked Questions (FAQs)

 Can I apply if I live in another state?

 No, only residents of Indiana are eligible to apply.
 (Please see the International Student Program if you are applying as an international student.)

 Is there a minimum PSAT/SAT score to be admitted?

-My test scores meet the minimum, so what else does it take to be admitted to the Indiana Academy?
+So what does it take to be admitted to the Indiana Academy?

 The Admissions File Review Team looks at a number of different factors while seeking to admit academically strong and well-rounded students.
-Approximately 60% of the decision is based upon past academic performance, classes taken, and PSAT/SAT score.
+Approximately 60% of the decision is based upon past academic performance and classes taken.
 The remainder of the decision will take into account your interest in academics, school/community involvement, leadership, and non-cognitive indicators such as your drive, determination, and persistence.